UI/UX Design Guide: Process, Principles & UX Examples

 Principles of User-Centered Design

 User-centered design is a design approach that focuses on the needs and preferences of the user.
 It involves understanding the user’s goals, behaviors, and motivations, and designing the product to meet those needs.
 Some key principles of user-centered design include simplicity, consistency, and usability.
 The design should be simple and easy to understand, with a consistent layout and navigation.
-Usability testing should be conducted to ensure that the product is easy to use and meets the needs of the user.

 The Role of Research in Design